 Maryland's Stormwater Management Program website provides guidance on accounting for stormwater waste load allocations (SW-WLAs) and implementing environmental site design practices.
 A good starting point for developing a stormwater implementation plan is the Stormwater Management Program's guidance document, Accounting for Stormwater Wasteload Allocations and Impervious Acres Treated.

-Additional guidance has also been developed by Maryland Department of the Environment's Science Services Administration, which expands upon and provides recommendations for many of the technical aspects included in the accounting for SW-WLAs document.
+Additional guidance has also been developed by Maryland Department of the Environment's Water Science Administration, which expands upon and provides recommendations for many of the technical aspects included in the accounting for SW-WLAs document.

 The Maryland Department of the Environment presented a webinar on the features of the new TMDL Data Center website on June 11, 2014.
 This presentation gives an overview of the function and use of the resources available on the TMDL Data Center website for developing SW-WLA Implementation Plans.